LucasKatsuo/MvcMusicStoreDDD/README.md

 * Invertion of Control
 * Service Locator

-# This is BETA PROJECT
+# This is BETA PROJECT!

 <blockquote>"These are currently an early work in progress.
 It's been pushed here so contributors can create pull requests,
 etc. Please don't complain unless you are willing to help ;)" - by Vaughn Vernon</blockquote>